-Probe inconclusive on Va. governor's racist yearbook pic
+Mystery of racist photo in governor's yearbook left unsolved

 [Read the full investigation report here]

-Investigators with a law firm hired by Eastern Virginia Medical School said Wednesday they couldn't conclusively establish the identities of either person in the 35-year-old picture that nearly destroyed Northam's career when it came to light in February.
+Investigators with a law firm hired by the school said Wednesday they couldn't conclusively establish the identities of either person in the 35-year-old photo that was on Northam's yearbook page alongside pictures of him.

 They also said they couldn't determine how the photo ended up on Northam's yearbook page, but found no evidence it was put there by mistake or as a prank.